qrvey/partner-portal/docs/ui-docs/datasets/transformations.md

 ## Applying Transformations to the Data
 If transformations are added before the data is loaded, they will take effect at the time that you load your data.
 However, if transformations are added or updated for an existing dataset, **a data reload is required.**
-&gt;**Note**: If transformations are added or modified, but the data is not reloaded, the transformations will **only apply to future records or loads**.
+>**Note**: If transformations are added or modified, but the data is not reloaded, the transformations will **only apply to future records or loads**.
 For instance, when a data sync process is initiated after the transformations have been added.

 ## Available Transformation Functions